aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to ODT via Java" h2="On Premise Java API to Render XPS to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to ODT by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to ODT is a simple two-step process.
+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF Processing API that is part of the Aspose.Total for Java package.
+It allows you to easily convert XPS files to DOC format.

+The second step is to convert the DOC file to ODT using Aspose.Words for Java.
+Aspose.Words for Java is a powerful Document Processing API that is also part of the Aspose.Total for Java package.
+It allows you to quickly and easily convert DOC files to ODT format.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can easily convert XPS to ODT in just two simple steps.
+Aspose.Total for Java is a comprehensive suite of APIs that provides a wide range of features and capabilities for working with documents.
+It is the perfect choice for developers who need to quickly and easily convert XPS to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}